MichaelGalloway404/diceGame/README.md

-# diceGame
+# Dice Game
 Simple school project.
-Create a two player browser based dice roling game.
+Create a two player browser dice roling game in Python, but I rewrote it in JavaScript with HTML and CSS to give it a fun visual feel.